SuleimanFarah/sunpy/Home:-Feature-Freeze-Checklist.md

 The next step is to create the release branch, to do this following series of git commands:

     $ git remote update
-    $ git switch -c X.Y upstream/master
+    $ git switch -c X.Y upstream/main
     $ git push upstream X.Y

-This will add a new branch to the upstream sunpy/sunpy which is level with the master branch.
+This will add a new branch to the upstream sunpy/sunpy which is level with the main branch.
 Note the branch names (unlikle tags) are not prefixed with `v`.

 ## Post-Branching